 Climates range from desert in Xinjiang (the Northwest), to Inner Mongolian grasslands, to temperate and alpine forests and farmlands, to rice paddies and sub-tropical vegetation, to tropical rainforest, to sunny beaches.
 There is the vast high-altitude plateau of Tibet and archipelagos of tropical islands.

-Along with the seasons, latitude and altitude affect the temperature dramatically, with temperatures as low as -40°C in the north and as high as 40°C in the south.
-Distance from the monsoon rains of the tropics, generally defines the amount of rainfall in China, along with distance from the Pacific Ocean and the presence of mountains.
+Along with the seasons, latitude and altitude affect the temperature dramatically, with temperatures as low as -40°C (-40°F) in the north and as high as 40°C (104°F) in the south.

 Beijing and Xi'an are dry, hot in summer and cold in winter.
 Shanghai (along with nearby Hangzhou, Suzhou and the Yellow Mountains), Guilin, and Hong Kong all experience monsoon rains in the spring and summer, with hot summers and milder winters.